The 2020-21 Australian Budget – spend, spend, spend as the focus remains on recovery and jobs, jobs, jobs

 The 2020-21 budget is a long way from the 2019-20 “back in black and back on track” budget.
 Last year, it was all about delivering the long-awaited budget surplus.
 This year it’s all about spurring recovery.

-Share markets mostly rose over the last week helped by good earnings and dovish central banks.
-US, European and Japanese shares rose but Chinese shares fell.
-Helped by the positive global lead and a dovish RBA
+Share market indexes mostly managed to look through coronavirus concerns over the last week and rebound helped by good US earnings and dovish guidance from the ECB.
+US, European and Chinese shares rose but Japanese shares fell.
+The positive

 These links have been provided with permission for information purposes only and will take you to external websites, which are not connected to Centaurus Wealth or AMP Financial Planning in any way.
 Note: Centaurus Wealth and AMP Financial Planning does not endorse and is not responsible for the accuracy of the contents/information contained within the linked site(s) accessible from this page.